gbv/jskos2marc/README.md

 ### jskos2marc

-Convert an array of JSKOS objects to an array of MARC objects (encoded like MARCJSON).
+Convert an array of JSKOS objects to an array of MARC objects (encoded like [MARC JSON]).

 ### jskos2marcjson

-Convert an array of JSKOS objects to a MARCJSON string.
+Convert an array of JSKOS objects to a [MARC JSON] string.

 ### jskos2marcxml